by test_admin | Jan 5, 2024 | self improvement

 It’s where I met Jesus.
 And it’s where I became fully known.
 It’s where I was called out of darkness and loved just as I was.
 NLB changed everything for me.
 I went from being completely hopeless, suicidal, and deceived to a place of forgiveness, experiencing freedom and the unconditional love of Jesus Christ.
 It was the hardest journey I’ve ever been through, but it was also the most rewarding.
 Jesus used No Longer Bound to change the direction of my life.

-So how did the run go?!?
+So how did the 100 miles for recovery run go?!?

 On so many levels, it was a success.
 And … it was incredibly challenging to just put one foot in front of the other.
 The day began with a circle of prayer.
 Over half of the run was completed in the dark with headlamps and a light vest.
 Spirits were high and support was strong!
 Forty people participated in this journey with me.
 Seven of them ran further than ever before, and I was never alone during the entire run!